jersieThomas/GE-Case-Study/README.md

 ### GE_Model_groupby.html

-Html of an RMarkdown indicating which aggregated variables will be used for the predictive model.
+.Html of an RMarkdown indicating which aggregated variables was used for the predictive model.

 <br>